Directory Opus 9 Logo

 Various JPEG 2000 files displayed via the plugin.

-The new JPEG 2000 plugin improves on the old JasPer-based plugin in several ways, mainly thanks to J2K-Codec:
+This is actually the second JPEG 2000 plugin for Directory Opus, replacing part of my older JP2Raw plugin This newer JPEG 2000 plugin improves on the old JasPer-based plugin in several ways, mainly thanks to J2K-Codec:

 • Much faster at viewing files.